Documentation Index

 • You must create a Config Group for the latest version of DB in advance.

-• If you perform a DB version upgrade during the OS update, backups created in previous DB versions may not be restored properly.
-If necessary, use the Send to Object Storage feature to backup your data beforehand.
+• If you perform a DB version upgrade during the operating system update, backups created in previous DB versions may not be restored properly.
+If necessary, use the Export to Object Storage feature to back up your data in advance.

-1. Click [OS management], review the popup window, and then click [Check DB version].
+1. Click [OS management], check the popup, and click [Check DB version].

 clouddbforredis_oswithversion_upgrade_vpc_ko